 Who Sells Amazon Gift Cards?

 Again, given how wildly popular Amazon is, you can find a gift card almost anywhere at this point.
-Other than the obvious of buying them directly on their site, you can find them at almost any major retailer.
+Besides buying them directly on their site, you can find them at almost any major retailer.

 When Do Amazon Gift Cards Expire?